 Mel chimed in with:

 “This semester I don’t plan on buying any textbooks.
 Like you’ve mentioned, I made the mistake of buying everything on the list in my very first semester.
 I bought what I could second hand but I still shelled out about 120USD, which is almost two weeks rent for me!

 The main problem with the library is that everyone hires them out and places holds on them as soon as they start the semester (100s of students, 10 copies of the book, you do the math).
 I hope to get around this by getting in early, I’ve read and taken notes on a few of my required textbooks and the Australian semester hasn’t started yet.
 It also means I have a good foundation going into my courses.
 The downside: you have to be pretty dedicated to read textbooks in your holiday time.
 Luckily I’m very passionate about my area of study and I just see them as new books to read.”

-That’s how you can save money on student textbooks.
+That’s how you can save money on college textbooks.
 You can keep more money in your pocket.
 That’s more money for going out and for those bills that are always piling up.